clydeio/clydeio/README.md

 Clyde is modular and extremely configurable.
 Its core is responsible to read the configuration, load the required filters and connect them to be executed in the desired order.
 The real job is done by each filter: rate limiting, authentication, logging, etc.

-# Filters, Providers and Consumers
+## Filters, Providers and Consumers

-Clyde is based on three main concepts: filters, providers and consumers.
+Clyde is based on three main concepts: consumers, filters and providers.

-* **Producer**: A producer designates a private API we want to make public through Clyde.

-* **Consumer**: A consumer is an identified client who consumes resources from an exposed provider, that is, that consumes an API.
+- **Consumer**: A consumer is any client who access resources from an exposed provider, that is, that consumes an API.

-* **Filter**: A filter is any kind *middleware* function that receives three parameters: the `request`, the `response` and a `next` function.
+- **Filter**: A filter is any kind of *middleware* function that receives three parameters: the `request`, the `response` and a `next` function.
+It can then apply any rule (check, modify, validate, ...) both request or response.

-Clyde core (and also many filters) is implemented using the [connect](https://github.com/senchalabs/connect) project, so the concept of middleware was inherited from it.

-Within filters we can found two kind of filters: *prefilter* and *postfilters*.
+- **Producer**: A producer designates a private API we want to make public through Clyde and make accessible to consumers.

+The concept of *filter* and how we set the execution order of them gives us a lot of flexibility.

+Filters can be classified as *prefilter* or *postfilters* depending on the moment Clyde executes them, that is, before or after request is proxyed to the provider:

 * **prefilters**: Those filters designed to be executed before Clyde proxies the request to the provider (the private API) and allow to manipulate the request: checking headers, changing query parameters, log request, etc.

 * **postfilters**: Filters designed to be executed after Clyde proxies the request to the provider (the private API) and allow to manipulate the response: adding headers, removing data, etc.

+> Note, Clyde core and also its filters are implemented using the [connect](https://github.com/senchalabs/connect) project, so the concept of middleware was inherited from it.

-# The data flow
+## The data flow

 The sequence of actions is explained in the next figure and goes as follows: